publicdocs/uscode/assets/md/titles/usc23/us/usc/t23/ch4/m__us_usc_t23_s401.md

 >     The Secretary shall conduct the study under paragraph (1) by entering into a cooperative agreement with an institution that has demonstrated competencies in gerontological research, population demographics, human factors related to transportation, and advanced technology applied to transportation.”

     [Pub.
-L. 100–17, title II, § 208][/us/pl/100/17/s208], Apr.
+L. 100–17, title II][/us/pl/100/17/tII], § 208, Apr.
 2, 1987, [101 Stat.
 222][/us/stat/101/222], as amended by [Pub.
-L. 100–202, § 101][/us/pl/100/202/s101](l) \[title III, § 348(h)\], Dec.
+L. 100–202][/us/pl/100/202], § 101(l) \[title III, § 348(h)\], Dec.
 22, 1987, [101 Stat.
 1329–358][/us/stat/101/1329-358], 1329–389, directed Secretary to enter into appropriate arrangements with National Academy of Sciences to conduct a comprehensive study and investigation of (1) problems which could inhibit the safety and mobility of older drivers using the Nation’s roads, and (2) means of addressing these problems, to request the Academy to report to Secretary and Congress not later than 24 months after Apr.
 2, 1987, on the results of such study and investigation, to furnish to the Academy any information which it deems necessary for conducting the investigation and study, and to develop, in conjunction with the study, a pilot program of highway safety improvements to enhance the safety and mobility of older drivers and, not later than 3 years after Apr.
 2, 1987, to evaluate the pilot program and report to Congress on the effectiveness of the program in improving the safety and mobility of older drivers.

  __Annual Report by Secretary of Transportation on Highway Safety Performance of Each State__

 [Pub.
-L. 97–424, title II, § 207][/us/pl/97/424/s207], Jan.
+L. 97–424, title II][/us/pl/97/424/tII], § 207, Jan.
 6, 1983, [96 Stat.
 2139][/us/stat/96/2139], provided that:

 > “The Secretary of Transportation shall prepare, publish, and submit to Congress not later than December 31 of each calendar year beginning after December 31, 1982, a report on the highway safety performance of each State in the preceding calendar year.
 Such report shall provide data on highway fatalities and injuries and motor vehicle accidents involving fatalities and injuries and travel in urban areas of each State for each system of highways and in rural areas of such State for each system of highways.
 Such report shall be in such form and contain such other information on highway accidents as will permit an evaluation and comparison of highway safety performance of the States.
 For purposes of this section (1) the systems of highways in a State are the Federal-aid primary system, the Federal-aid secondary system, the Federal-aid urban system, and the Interstate System (as such terms are defined in [section 101 of title 23][/us/usc/t23/s101], United States Code) and the other highways in such State which are not on the Federal-aid system, and (2) the terms ‘State’, ‘rural areas’, and ‘urban area’ have the meaning such terms have under section 101.”